 This facility is located at the end of the Richmond Tunnel, the primary conduit for supply of water to Staten Island.
 The only backup to the Richmond Tunnel consisted of shallow pipelines across New York Harbor that conflicted with a channel deepening program.

-Mott MacDonald incorporated sustainable design concepts into both the site and building designs.
+We incorporated sustainable design concepts into both the site and building designs.
 Mowed lawns were replaced with wildflower meadows, and green walls and roofs were incorporated into the above-ground structures.

+The revised design received high praise and the approval of the Design Commission.
 The project increased the aesthetic appeal of the facility, reduced its environmental impact, cut its maintenance costs, and extended its useful life.

 - Green roofs extend the life of the roof by protecting it from damaging UV rays and acid rain.